 This warm, homemade Pepper Jack Queso dip is a fun and easy appetizer that everyone will love.
 It’s absolutely bursting with flavor, ultra-creamy, and has the perfect amount of spice.

 If you have searched far and wide for the best white queso recipe, look no further.
 This Pepper Jack Queso is our family’s absolute favorite, hands down.
 It has so many layers of flavor, thanks to the base of minced onion, garlic, and jalapeño.

-Our favorite way to eat this queso dip is with celery sticks, carrot sticks, and olives but we’ve given you plenty of other ideas below, along with even more yummy homemade queso dip recipes to try.
+My favorite way to eat this pepper jack cheese sauce is with celery sticks, carrot sticks, and olives but we’ve given you plenty of other ideas below, along with even more yummy pepper jack cheese recipes to try.